zugnachpankow/An-Information-Based-World-Earth-System-Resilience-Index/study_scripts/README.md

 # study_scripts

-This folder contains Julia scripts used for ensemble runs and plotting of in the publication.
+This folder contains Julia scripts used for ensemble runs and results/plotting of figures in the publication.

 ## Contents

 ### ensemble_simulations/

 This folder contains Julia scripts used for large ensemble simulations in the study.
 These scripts were designed to be run on the PIK HPC cluster to generate the main results for the publication.

 - **deterministic_many_worlds_compare.jl**
   Compares deterministic simulations across different model configurations.